 Stonebread is not the most appealing nickname for a snack, but it invokes nostalgia for the mother of D.C. high school teacher Nicole Choi.
-This week on the Trip, host Nathan Thornburgh talks to Choi about chasing, and attempting to recreate, the taste memories of Korean cornbread from her mother’s childhood.
+This week on The Trip: Drinking with Exceptional People Around the World, host Nathan Thornburgh talks to Choi about chasing, and attempting to recreate, the taste memories of Korean cornbread from her mother’s childhood.

 Here is a condensed transcript of the conversation:

 Nathan Thornburgh: What got you interested in this idea of writing about and thinking about Korean cornbread?

 Nicole Choi: My mom was talking about how she wanted these certain foods, especially after she was diagnosed with stomach cancer in 2013.
 And then she got breast cancer in 2015.
 So especially after that, she realized she had to be very, very careful with what she ate.